 You are here

-Born in Southern California, Raphael grew up in a family where preparing and eating good, homemade food was ingrained at a young age.
-His family visited his aunt’s 18th Century farmhouse retreat during summers in the South of France.
-There they would enjoy large family dinners: cooking fresh mackerel over open fires made with dried grapevines, eating calamari and shellfish right from the ocean, and roasting ripe vegetables from this fertile Mediterranean region.
-This setting began Raphael’s love for light, simple French cooking.
+Born in Southern California, Chef Raphael Lunetta grew traveling to France with his family most summers to his aunt’s 18th century farmhouse in Southern France where he learned at a young age the preparation and eating of simple, good homemade food.
+There they would enjoy large family dinners: cooking fresh mackerel over open fires made with dried grapevines, eating calamari and shellfish right from the sea, and roasting ripe vegetables from this fertile Mediterranean region.
+These experiences are what shaped Raphael’s love for light, simple French cooking.